mcscope/APA102_Pi/HOPE_setup_readme.md

 I should have a prebuilt model you can see.

 I don't think I have headers in these kits so we'll solder right to the Raspberry Pi Zero boards.
 I have some connectors that you may need to solder to the led strip if there aren't some already there.

+- Power from the 5v pin to the strip +5V pad.
+(See note for 'larger arrays')
+- Ground from one of the PI GND pins to the strip GND pad
+- Clock from SCLK SPI Clock to CLK pad
+- Data from MOSI (Master Out, Slave In) SPI pin to CI pad

+## Troubleshooting:
-PLEASE NOTE:  LEDs are directional.
+    - LEDs are directional.
 There is a little arrow on the strip indicating the direction the data must flow.

-- Power from the 5v pin to the strip +5V (See note for 'larger arrays')
-- Ground from one of the PI GND pins to the strip GND
+    - If you didn't solder the strip connection yourself, cut back the heatshrink from the connection so you can see which wire goes to which pad.
+There are sometimes surprises underneath the heatshrink where they are soldered in a strange order.

 #### Changes for larger arrays than the one we are building: